carlwittmann/RPGIS/Lab2/README.md

 I'm pretty happy with how it turned out!
 I actually plan on remaking this in the future, but instead of using tiled patterns I will multiple layers (for different zoom levels) of points randomized within their polygons.
 It should be easy to implement the parchment texture within Mapbox as a proper layer so that it renders to PDF, too.
 I'd also like to add more icons.

-Tbe best part is that I had a lot of fun making this.
+The best part is that I had a lot of fun making this.
 It was rewarding and very, very nostalgic.
 Honestly, I think I'm going to continue making fantasy maps for fun.

 | <img src="https://github.com/carlwittmann/RPGIS/blob/main/pics/normal.png" height="300px"> | <img src="https://github.com/carlwittmann/RPGIS/blob/main/pics/mirror_parchment.png" height="300px"> |